 Sacramento, CA 95812

-The workshop is a full-day event curated by CalRecycle.
+The workshop was a full-day event curated by CalRecycle.
 As a state agency regulating disposal and recycling, our goal is to reduce the enormous amount of textiles disposed in landfills each year.
 This straightforward goal is inherently tied to a broader discussion on the impact of textile production and consumption in California and across the world.
-This workshop will raise awareness on the problem and start the conversation on potential solutions.
+This workshop raised awareness on the problem and began the conversation on potential solutions.

 - Raise awareness about the impacts of textile production and consumption.